dhbradshaw/vscode-word-limit/README.md

-# word-limit README
+# Word Limit README

-`word-limit` is a markdown word counter that helps you avoid going over a word limit in markdown files.
+`Word Limit` is a markdown word counter that helps you avoid going over a word limit in markdown files.

 ## Features